DKE-bros/Arizona-Road-Accidents-Analysis-and-Severity-Prediction/README.md

  Hi, thanks for reading us.

- Please find the short videos in which we explain some of the insights.
+ Please find the short videos in which we explain some of the insights here: https://www.youtube.com/channel/UCk36QlSRJyT4MRX0_-uQbOQ

 We used google colab for this project.
-You can find our notebook here https://colab.research.google.com/drive/1iecHNVTXzcKlcOs8ffjraS-QAMT6XiFH?usp=sharing or by downloading it on this github.
+You can find our notebook here: https://colab.research.google.com/drive/1iecHNVTXzcKlcOs8ffjraS-QAMT6XiFH?usp=sharing or by downloading it on this github.

 Let us know if you have any feedback/comment,